bhisaac/5eFP/5eFP-SRD.md

 For example, if you are a 2nd-level warlock and know the 1st-level spell _rebuke_, you can use this feature to cast _rebuke_ as a 1st-level or 2nd-level spell.

-Whenever you use this feature to cast a 6th-level or 7th-level spell, you cannot do so again until the beginning of the next game session.
+Whenever you use this feature to cast a paragon or epic spell, you cannot do so again until the beginning of the next game session.

 #### Cantrips